 Gauging by the number of impressive art installations and exuberantly dressed folks it was home to for the past 3 years, the Thai festival is affectionately dubbed as the ‘Burning Man of Asia’.

 With rising artist costs and a surge of event promoters outbidding each other for A-list acts, it comes as no surprise that they have pivoted their business away from a music-centric model.
 The number of music festivals popping up around the world have increased exponentially especially in Europe, which is home to around 2,500 to 3,000 festivals yearly.

 Sponsorship is one of the key factors to ensure the commercial viability of most festivals, although quality title sponsors who are willing to be brand partners are hard to come by.
-Unlike its counterparts such as Djakarta Warehouse Project that have visible Malboro branding, not one sponsor logo is allowed at Wonderfruit’s festival grounds.
-That’s how strongly Wonderfruit sticks to their anti-commercial ethos to ensure all festival goers have a memorable, cohesive experience and not be inundated by commercial branding.
+If they are unable to find the right sponsor that fits their brand values, Wonderfruit would rather pass on the opportunity and stick to their anti-commercial ethos to ensure all festival goers have a memorable, cohesive experience.

-We speak to Wonderfruit’s co-founder Pranitan “Pete” Phornprapha, who shared with us his artistic vision and how he hopes to spread this ethos across Asia.
+We speak to the festival’s co-founder Pranitan “Pete” Phornprapha, who shared with us his artistic vision and how he hopes to spread this ethos across Asia.

 Popspoken: What was your vision of Wonderfruit when it first began and how has it shifted?

 Pete: When we started out in 2014, in terms of content wise, we were mostly focused on local and Western content.
 Over time, we focus more on regional content.
 We have speakers, yogis and DJs and stuff as well.
 We certainly want Wonderfruit to be a regional event.